Digital Manufacturing of 3D Printed Wearable Sensors (D-SENSE)

 In this fashion, smart wearable systems can be developed for robots and humans alike.
 Demonstration will happen through the fabrication of smart prosthesis, developed through the collaboration between the partners, which will integrate physical and mechanical sensors able to communicate their readout wirelessly.
 These smart prosthesis will in effect be smart revalidation monitoring systems which can be conformably worn on the skin.

 First 3D printed elastomeric capacitive, piezoresistive, and triboelectric sensors prototypes have been produced.
-These are currently being integrated into wearable demonstrators for human gait and joint motion monitoring.
-Transfer of silicon components, SMDs and Si chips for the electronic and wireless communication, has also been demonstrated in 3D printed parts.
+Transfer and embedding of silicon components, SMDs and Si chips for the electronic and wireless communication, has also been demonstrated into 3D printed parts.

 Project funding and partners